Sonic Mania: Reception

-The game received some criticism.
-Polygon commented that frustrations with controls and enemy placement in the original Sonic games were present in Sonic Mania.
-VideoGamer.com wrote that the game relied too much on nostalgia, with minimal innovation and too few original stages, but was a good proof of concept that the development team could expand upon.
+Polygon said that frustrations with controls and enemy placement in the original Sonic games were present in Sonic Mania.
+VideoGamer.com wrote that it relied too much on nostalgia, with minimal innovation and too few original stages, but was a good proof of concept that the development team could expand upon.
 Nintendo World Report complained about the boss fights, which they felt were poorly executed and too easy.
 The Windows version was subject to review bombing due to its implementation of the digital rights management (DRM) software Denuvo, which some thought to be the real reason behind the two-week delay.
-The game could not be played offline on launch day; Sega stated this was a bug unrelated to Denuvo, and released a patch the following day.
+Sonic Mania could not be played offline on launch day; Sega stated this was a bug unrelated to Denuvo, and released a patch the following day.

 Multiple reviewers saw it as a return to form for the Sonic series after a number of poorly reviewed games after the 1990s.
 EGMNow commended Sonic Mania as one of the "purest and most enjoyable" Sonic games, expressing excitement for the future of the series.
 IGN wrote that it was the "classic" throwback that fans had clamored for since the 1990s, but also recommended it for people new to the franchise.
 Nintendo World Report called it a "must-buy" for fans of the older Sonic games.
 Waypoint compared it favorably to Donkey Kong Country Returns, describing it as a game that knew "what was fun" about its predecessors.
 Nintendo Life felt that Mania represented "a true return to form" and was a contender for the best game in the series.

 Sonic Mania Plus received stronger reviews, with the Nintendo Switch version receiving "universal acclaim", according to the review aggregator Metacritic.
 Multiple reviewers called it the definitive version thanks to its extra game mode and characters.
 DualShockers Tomas Franzese praised the "Encore" mode for feeling fresh, as well as the movement options introduced with Mighty and Ray.
 Michael Leri of Game Revolution, however, found the new partner system more frustrating than the traditional lives system found in classic Sonic games.
 IGN Spain did not recommend the update for those that own the original game, but commended the physical release and the added value for new players and hardcore fans.